UCF/UCF-Social-Plugin/README.md

 ## Changelog ##

+### 2.1.0 ###
+Enhancements:
+- Added plugin options and attributes to the `[ucf-social-links]` shortcode that allow you to specify what social sharing links you'd like to include/exclude.
+For backward compatibility, Facebook, Twitter, and Google+ are enabled by default.
+- Added LinkedIn and Email link options for `[ucf-social-links]`
+- Split existing plugins options out into grouped sections
+- Removed unused shortcode attr formatting hook + method (`UCF_Social_Config::format_sc_atts()`)

 ### 2.0.0 ###
 Enhancements:
 - Adds a non-nested layout system for all shortcodes.
 All shortcodes now support the 'layout' attribute, and all have a standard 'default' layout.
 All `before` and `after` layout parts can now be overridden via hooks.